 Not all ambient music is created equal.
 Over the years since my discovery, I’ve been curating my collection of ambient music that’s truly relaxing and in no way disturbing or weighs too much on the dark side.
 I think all that boils down to what you’re going to listen to in this 1 hour mix.

 But mixing this style of music has proved a little challenging for me.
 When I sat out to create this mix, I wanted a mix that’s perfect to sleep to.
 This is easier said than done, because when you’re trying to sleep to music, the slightest off beat or melody can wake you up.
 So the mix must flow seamlessly from start to finish, and not have any surprises in the middle since the person listening to it might, and most likely will, drift off in the middle.

 Also while creating this mix, it’s not just enough to make sure tracks flow seamlessly into each other.
 You’ve got to listen over and over to the entire mix to make sure you’re setting and maintaining the right mood, in this case sleeping mode, throughout the mix.

 Overall, I think I’ve done a pretty good job with this one.
 I’ve even took it for a spin and tried sleeping to it.
 After a few tweaks, I think I’ve managed to perfect it.
 Well, at least I hope you do think so.

-Making it was a labor of love.
-If you feel like showing your appreciation, buy me a cup of a coffee (www.uppmixes.com/donate).
-You can also share this with your friends, rate it or leave a review.
+Making this mix was a labor of love.
+If you feel like supporting Calm Pills online radio & podcast or showing your appreciation, buy me a cup of a coffee ☕.
+You can also share this with your friends, rate it or leave a review on Apple Podcasts or wherever you subscribed to this.
 Thank you.